SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 Use "onClick" handler inside the `render()` method to tell React we are expecting a "click" event.

-On each click of the button we will update the count by adding 1 to it.
+On each click of the button, we will update the count by adding 1 to it.

 ```js
 import React from 'react';